tabokie/coplus/README.md

 ## Features

 * Wide use of wait-free data structure
-* Non-hacking code and non-dependency on third-party library like boost::context
+* Non-hacking code and zero-dependency on third-party library like boost::context
 * Various built-in concurrency models

 ## Todos